Wings on Wheels

 Go back to Chapter 1.

+Now look at the Alfa Romeo logo.
 A serpent.
 Wearing a crown.
 Consuming a man.

-The serpent on the Alfa Romeo hood is not just a generic serpent.
-He is the one — the śārāp̄, lifted up by Christ on a different hood now, in a different millennium, for the same purpose Moses lifted him on the pole.
-So the bitten could finally see.
+The serpent on the hood is not just a generic serpent.
+He is the one — the śārāp̄, lifted up by Christ in the wilderness now on a different pole.
+A hood.
+In a different millennium.
+For the same purpose.

 That is a lesson that has been running for a hundred years.